Humza Yousaf: My in-laws are trapped in Gaza after Hamas attack on Israel

 Speaking to journalists on Monday, a visibly emotional Mr Yousaf said: “As many will know, my wife is Palestinian, her mum and dad, my in-laws, who live in Dundee, live in Scotland, they’ve been in Gaza and are currently trapped in Gaza, I’m afraid.”

-The couple went to visit the 92-year-old mother of Mr Yousaf’s father-in-law when the Hamas attack took place.
+The couple went to visit the 93-year-old mother of Mr Yousaf’s father-in-law when the Hamas attack took place.

 They have been told by Israeli authorities to leave because “Gaza will effectively be obliterated”, the First Minister said.